Gul-Rehman/weather-app/README.md

 > After successfully running the backend , go to frontend folder and run the following command:
 	          npm start

-then the project will get started
+> Then the project will get started